Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

 \subsection{Setup, Notation, and Assumptions}

-Consider a matched dataset containing $N$ units with an $N \times K$ covariate matrix $\mathbf{X}$ and binary treatment assignment $\mathbf{W} \equiv (W_1, \dots, W_N)$, where $W_i = 1$ denotes unit $i$ receiving treatment and $W_i = 0$ denotes control.
-Without loss of generality, we assume $\mathbf{X}$ is standardized such that each covariate has mean zero and unit variance.
-Let $(Y_i(1), Y_i(0))$ denote unit $i$'s potential outcomes under treatment and control, respectively.\footnote{Such notation implicitly assumes the Stable Unit Treatment Value Assumption \citep{rubin1980comment}, which we discuss shortly.} Only one of the potential outcomes is observed for each unit, depending on the realization of $\mathbf{W}$.
+Consider a matched dataset containing $N$ subjects with an $N \times K$ covariate matrix $\mathbf{X}$ and binary treatment assignment $\mathbf{W} \equiv (W_1, \dots, W_N)$, where $W_i = 1$ denotes subject $i$ receiving treatment and $W_i = 0$ denotes control.
+Let $(Y_i(1), Y_i(0))$ denote subject $i$'s potential outcomes under treatment and control, respectively.\footnote{Such notation implicitly assumes the Stable Unit Treatment Value Assumption \citep{rubin1980comment}, which we discuss shortly.} Only one of the potential outcomes is observed for each subject, depending on the realization of $\mathbf{W}$.
 We follow the ``Rubin causal model'' \citep{holland1986} and assume that the covariates and potential outcomes are fixed, and thus only $\mathbf{W}$ is stochastic.
-The treatment and control units in the matched dataset may or may not be explicitly paired or blocked.
-We assume that the causal estimand is the average treatment effect (ATE), $\tau \equiv \frac{1}{N} \sum_{i=1}^N [Y_i(1) - Y_i(0)]$.
-Note that $\tau$ may differ from the ATE in the pre-matched dataset; inference about these $N$ units can be generalized to the extent that they are representative of a larger population.
+The treatment and control subjects in the matched dataset may or may not be explicitly paired or blocked.
+We assume that the causal estimand is the average treatment effect (ATE), $\tau \equiv \frac{1}{N} \sum_{i=1}^N [Y_i(1) - Y_i(0)]$, which may differ from the ATE in some larger, pre-matched dataset.
+Inference about the $N$ subjects can be generalized to the extent that they are representative of a larger population.